parmsam/quarto-easter-eggs/README.md

-# Easter Eggs Collection Extension For Quarto
+# Easter Egg Collection Extension For Quarto

 This filter ports [WeiChiaChang](https://github.com/WeiChiaChang)'s [Easter Egg Collection](https://github.com/WeiChiaChang/easter-egg-collection/tree/master) over to Quarto.
 The extension lets you type a keyword and see something special pop in on the web page.